Calabasas Employment Lawyer

 Employment discrimination occurs when an employer (or even co-worker or customer) discriminates against a person based on their protected classification (e.g., gender, race, nation of origin, religion).
 Discriminatory acts may include firing someone, denying an application or interview, or withholding pay.

 Similarly, harassment might occur if an employer or co-worker creates a hostile working environment.
-Harassment becomes sexual when it involves Inappropriate touching and obscene talk perpetrated by or against a member of any sex.
+Harassment becomes sexual when it involves inappropriate touching and obscene talk perpetrated by or against a member of any sex.

 Employers in California also need to reimburse employees for all expenses or losses incurred due to the discharge of their duties.
 Expenses could range from driving expenses to cell phone use.

 If you are dealing with a labor dispute, reach out to our team of experienced attorneys at Gaines & Gaines for legal support.
 We work exclusively with and for employers, and we are committed to helping you obtain the compensation you are due as a worker.
-For additional about our employment law practice and California’s employment litigation process, visit our frequently asked questions page.
+For additional information about our employment law practice and California’s employment litigation process, visit our frequently asked questions page.

 Schedule an initial consultation with Gaines & Gaines to get started on your employment law case.
 Let’s protect your rights as a California worker today.